rocker-org/rocker-versioned/README.md

 ### Version Tags

 Using the R version tag will naturally lock the R version, and also lock the install date of any R packages on the image.
-For example,  `rocker/tidyverse:3.3.1` Docker image will always rebuild with R 3.3.1 and R packages installed from the **2016-10-31** snapshot of CRAN, matching **the last day that version was current**, while `rocker/tidyverse:latest` will always have both the latest R version and latest versions of the R packages.
-Note that packages installed by a user (e.g. with `install.packages()` either interactively or via downstream Dockerfiles) will still install the latest versions from the RStudio CRAN mirror by default.
-To install additional packages from the same CRAN snapshot as used on the `tidyverse` image (e.g. to decrease the chance of package incompatibilities), users must explicitly specify that MRAN repo, which is stored for reference in `/etc/environment`.
-See the [rocker/verse](https://github.com/rocker-org/rocker-versioned/blob/master/verse/Dockerfile) Dockerfile for an example of this.
-New tags will be added with new R releases, with snapshot date being fixed when those Dockerfiles are created.
+For example,  `rocker/tidyverse:3.3.1` Docker image will always rebuild with R 3.3.1 and R packages installed from the **2016-10-31** MRAN snapshot, corresponding to **the last day that version of R was the most recent release**.
+Meanwhile `rocker/tidyverse:latest` will always have both the latest R version and latest versions of the R packages.

 ### Images